cdoyle-pdx/learn-srlinux/docs/get-started/lab.md

 :octicons-arrow-right-24: [Get to know SR Linux CLI](cli.md)

-/// details | Running SR Linux container without containerlab?
+/// details | Lab Management Cheatsheet
     type: code-example

 Here are some useful commands to manage your lab: